Geet2601/NotesNOW/README.md

 - Add a Note: Click on the add button to create a new note.
 - Update a Note: Tap on an existing note to edit its contents.
-- Delete a Note: Swipe left or right on a note to delete it.
+- Delete a Note: Click on the delete button when you select the note you want to delete.

 ## Contributing